 What the assessment panel should be looking for in the answers from candidates

 This is really just background information.
 This will assist the assessment panel if they are not familiar with the individuals.
-The question about previous involvement in relevant club trips should not prevent new members from participating in club funded training, nor should automatically mean someone who has been involved for a long time is more elligible.
+The question about previous involvement in relevant club trips should not prevent new members from participating in club funded training, nor should automatically mean someone who has been involved for a long time is more eligible.

-This is a question about personal gain, leadership, confidence etc (achieving this is also a purpose of the club).
+This is a question about personal gain, leadership, confidence etc (achieving this is a purpose of the club).

 This is a very important question and might be given more weighting than other questions.
-The candidates answer needs to address what benefit the club will have from them participating – things like the candidate running more club trips, participating in more club trips, more club leaders in xx activity, increased safety on trips, or more creative things answers like more male/female/ethnic group/undergrad/staff (whatever category) role models and leaders in the club etc.
+The candidates answer needs to address what benefit the club will have from them undertaking training– things like the candidate running more club trips, participating in more club trips, more club leaders in xx activity, increased safety on trips, or more creative things answers like more male/female/ethnic group/undergrad/staff (whatever category) role models and leaders in the club etc.

 This question is partly testing the validity of their answer in question 3, and partly to gauge whether it is the most appropriate time for someone to attend this particular club funded training or whether it isn’t this particular skill that is holding their involvement back.